FlipsideCrypto/sdk/README.md

 We're making all the query awesomeness found at [FlipsideCrypto's Velocity product](https://app.flipsidecrypto.com) programmatically accessible.
 Any data found in [Velocity](https://app.flipsidecrypto.com) you can query with our suite of SDKs.
 <br>
 <br>
-The Data Flows in Your Environment 🥳
+Data Where You Want It 🥳

 ## 🗝 Want early access?
 Grab an API Key